notgiven688/webminerpool/README_future.md

 which allows autoswitching algorithms (at the moment moneroocean.stream) webminerpool will automatically switch to an algorithm which is most profitable at the moment.

-## Update notes: It is beneficial to first update your clients (stepA) to the newest mining script (Version 7, the version number can be found in the "handshake-data" within the source code).
-Wait a few days till your userbase followed (because of browser caching) and then update to the newest server version (stepB).
+## Update notes: It is beneficial to first update your clients (step_A) to the newest mining script (Version 7, the version number can be found in the "handshake-data" within the source code).
+Wait a few days till your user base followed (because of browser caching) and then update to the newest server version (step_B).
 This is recommended because of the possibility that the new server negotiates a mining algorithm with the pool, which is not  yet supported by on old client (and therefore is not forwarded to the client).

-## stepA and stepB have to be performed before March 9th!
+## step_A and step_B have to be performed before March 9th!

 # What is new?